CamerAllan/BookingGo-Technical-Challenge-2018/submission.md

 - `cd common`
 - `npm install`

+Within `part1` and `part2` can be found readme's describing their operation and functionality.

+## Approach

-My approach for this challenge was to complete both parts using a common codebase, rather than calling part 1 from part 2.
-I chose to do this using `node.js`, due to the ease of creating a RESTful API using `express`.
-My second choice would have been to use Python with flask (I feel this would have made part 1 slightly more straightforward as using node as a CLI felt a bit strange to me).
+My approach for this challenge was to complete both parts using a common codebase in order to maximise code reuse.
+I chose to do this using `node`, due to the ease of creating a RESTful API using `express`.
+My second choice would have been to use Python & `flask` (I feel this would have made part 1 slightly more straightforward, as using node as a CLI felt a bit strange to me).

-Within `part1` and `part2` can be found readme's describing their respective functionality.
+## Testing

+I wrote some `mocha` unit tests for some of the common code between part1 and part2.
+These are fairly inextensive, and serve more of a proof of concept (I have some testing ability).

-Given more time I would have liked to more thoroughly test parts 1 and 2 rather than just the common code.
-I would also probably use `Sinon.js` stubs to test the API.
+Given more time I would have liked to more thoroughly test parts 1 and 2 rather than just the common code, perhaps also using `sinon.js` stubs to test the API.

+I hope you enjoy looking through my submission, thank you for your consideration :)